 Painstakingly researched for over 30 years, The Beaverkill: The History of a River and its People is the definitive exploration of a legendary river.
 Winding through the heart of New York's Catskill Mountains, the Beaverkill is America's most beloved and famous trout stream, considered the birthplace of fly fishing in the United States.
 This engrossing book chronicles the river's history, offering portraits of the men and women who affected its life and development as a world-class fishery.

 The Beaverkill provides insight into what fishing was like prior to the introduction of hatchery trout, chronicles the human disturbances to the watershed - including stream habitat degradation and the exploitation of native brook trout - and includes a comprehensive study of the introduction of brown trout, the emergence of the dry fly, and the evolving changes in fly-fishing tactics.

-New for 2016, the Second Edition is a considerable update to the original.
+The newly released Second Edition is a considerable update to the original.

 - New & restored artwork

 - Greatly expanded text